SumaiaSorna/portfolio-html-css/README.md

 ## Deployed URL

-The GitHub pages deployed application here.
+You can view the GitHub pages deployed application [here](https://sumaiasorna.github.io/portfolio-html-css/)

 ## Technologies Used